A Lot or a Little?

 Parents Need to Know

+This is a great story, but there's too much plot and not enough character development.
 Louise Fitzhugh's book of the same title has been a favorite of several generations of girls.
 They're the best audience for this movie, which brings the story faithfully to life (but moves it from Manhattan of the 1960s to a blander, unidentified city of the present).
 The problem is that the film too often gets lost amid long, uninteresting scenes involving Harriet, her friends, and their escapades.